network-dluong/CCNP-ENCOR/WIP 3.2.c Configure and verify eBGP between directly connected neighbors (best path selection algorithm and neighbor relationships).md

 | 3 | NOTIFICATION | Indicates an error condition to a BGP neighbor |
 | 4 | KEEPALIVE | Ensures that BGP neighbors are still alive |

+* **BGP Neighbor States**:
+  * Idle - BGP tries to initiate a TCP connection to the peer.
+If an error causes it to go back to Idle state for a second time, the ConnectRetryTimer is set to 60 seconds and must go to zero before connection can be initiated again.
+Every consecutive failed attempt doubles the timer
+  * Connect - BGP initiates TCP connection.
+If initiation is completed, the prcoess reset the Timer and sends Open message to the neighbor, then changes to OpenSent state.
+If Timer depletes before it is complete, a new TCP connection is attempted, the Timer is reset, and state is moved to Active.
+The neighbor with the higher IP address manages the connection, using a dynamic source port and destination port 179
+  > **show tcp brief**
+  * Active - BGP starts new three-way handshake.
+If connection is established, an Open message is sent, hold timer is set to 4 minutes, and state moves to OpenSent.
+If it fails, state moves back to Connect state, and Timer is reset
+  * OpenSent - BGP versions much match.
+The source IP address must match IP address configured for the neighbor.
+The AS number must match what is configured for the neighbor.
+BGP RIDs must be unique.
+Security parameters must be set appropriately
+  * OpenConfirm - BGP waits for KEEPALIVE or NOTIFICATION message.
+If KEEPALIVE received, it moves to Established.
+If hold timer expires, a stop event occurs, or if NOTIFICATION received, state goes to Idle
+  * Established - BGP session is established.
+BGP neighbors exchange routes using UPDATE messages.
+Hold timer is reset when UPDATE and KEEPALIVE is received.
+If hold timer expires, an error is detected, and BGP moves neighbor back to Idle

+## Basic BGP Configuration